UN Sustainable Development Goals and Fine Jewelry

 Additionally, lab-grown diamonds are mass-manufactured by vast machines made of steel, which are… mined from the earth!
 There is also the requirement of graphite and methane for production, which are also... mined.

-For the consumer, it is important to know that laboratory-grown diamonds (and synthetic materials such as moissanite) are mass-produced and do not hold their value.
+IMPORTANT: Know that laboratory-grown diamonds (and synthetic materials such as moissanite) are mass-produced and do not hold their value.

 The most fulfilling part of what I do is guiding people on jewelry gifts that meaningfully symbolize their journey, love story, or milestone.